Our garden is the farm's pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 #2 Paper Bag

-This method works well if you don’t have very many tomatoes.
+This method works well if you only have a few tomatoes.
 By sealing the tomatoes in a paper bag, the ethylene they produce will speed up the ripening process.

 - Fill a paper bag with your green tomatoes.
-You can include a banana, avocado, or apple to produce more ethylene.
+Include a banana, avocado, or apple to produce more ethylene.

 - Seal the bag by folding the top over.